-This standard establishes allowable residual unbalance based on the balance quality grade, impeller weight and impeller rotational speed.
-Refer to ANSI S2.19 and AMCA Standard 204-05 for further information on balancing standards.
+This standard establishes allowable residual unbalance based on the balance quality grade, impeller weight, and impeller rotational speed.
+Refer to ANSI S2.19 and the Air Movement and Control Association International, Inc. (AMCA) Standard 204-20 "Balance Quality And Vibration Levels For Fans" for further information on balancing standards.

-Balancing is defined as "the process of adding (or removing) mass in a plane or planes on a rotor in order to move the center of gravity towards the axis of rotation."
+Balancing is defined as "the process of adding (or removing) mass in a plane or planes on a rotor in order to move the center of gravity toward the axis of rotation."
 As the definition of balancing implies, material is either added to or removed from the rotating element to attain an acceptable balance level.
 In most cases adding weight is preferable, and depending on the type of fan and the fan design duty, different methods of adding weight are employed.
-In some cases weight is added by means of a metal clip placed on the blade or wheel tip.
-Typically this method is used for lighter duty fans operating at low speeds.
-As the speed and size of the fan increases, stainless steel bolts, nuts, or washers on steel products or aluminum bolts, nuts or washers on aluminum products are used as balancing weights instead of clips.
-These methods are employed on impellers that are balanced after they have been painted, because the added weight of the paint could have an effect on the overall balance of the assembly.
-In other cases where the weight of the paint is negligible compared to the weight of the impeller, metal plates of varying sizes are welded onto the impeller in the appropriate location to attain adequate balance and then the impeller is painted.
+In some cases, weight is added utilizing a metal clip placed on the blade or wheel tip.
+Typically, this method is used for lighter-duty fans operating at low speeds.
+As the speed and size of the fan increase, stainless steel bolts, nuts, or washers on aluminum products are used as balancing weights instead of clips.